villena-francis/myeloma-epi-sv/README.md

 The pipeline is configured through the `config/config.yaml` file, which includes:

 - **Reference files**: Paths to genome reference, annotations, and other required files
-- **Tool paths**: Locations of external tools like Dorado and CLAIR3 models
+- **Tool paths**: Locations of external tools like dorado and Clair3 models
 - **Analysis parameters**: Quality thresholds and analysis options
 - **Samples structure**: Hierarchical organization of samples with associated metadata
 - **Resource specifications**: Resource allocation for different workflow steps